-Applications not complete by the above deadlines will not be reviewed for admission consideration for that term.
-It is your responsibility to ensure that all application materials are received in time to meet these deadlines.
-If your application is incomplete, you may contact the Graduate Admissions office to be considered for admission for a subsequent term.
+Applications not adhering to the above deadlines will not be reviewed for admission consideration for that term, including applications for current Mines students.
+It is the applicant's responsibility to ensure that all credentials are received in time to meet the above deadlines.
+If you cannot meet the deadlines, you may contact the Graduate Admissions office to be considered for admission for a subsequent term.

 We require the following to be submitted to the Office of Graduate Admission for applications to the Geophysics graduate program: